quarrant/mobx-persist-store/Readme.md

 makePersistable(this, { name: 'SampleStore', properties: ['someProperty'] });
 ```

+`configurePersistable` sets items globally, but you can override them within `makePersistable`.

 ## API

 You should only need `makePersistable` but this library also provides other utils for more advance usage.